 Next, I would search for groups that support the reduce, reuse, recycle lifestyle.
 Making friends with similar desires will help me feel normal, encouraging me to adhere to my frugal, environmentally wise goal.
 Being supported by a group of people with a similar mindset will help fuel my contentment and thereby reduce my bad habit of buying yarn as retail therapy.

-Since you have entered the “Miracle Zone” there are no limits on what can be done to move you toward your goal.
+Since you have entered the “Miracle Zone,” there are no limits on what can be done to move you toward your goal.
 When you remove the blockages by using fantasy, it helps you create new solutions and identify unexplored options to help you break the bad habit.

 Therapeutic interventions can be simple and effective!
 There are many ways to encourage a person to make a mindset shift.
 Some are complicated and require mastery of the therapeutic field.
-But if you have a bad habit to break, these methods will help you take steps to take control over your bad habits.
+But if you have a bad habit to break, these methods will help you take steps to take control of your bad habits.

 Try using either method above, Paradoxical (more of the same) and The Miracle Question to finally break your bad habits.
-Remember the most important part of breaking bad habits is your commitment to feeling uncomfortable during the process.
-Making the decision to change, no matter how long it takes, is the powerful foundation you need for long term success.
+Remember, the most important part of breaking bad habits is your commitment to feeling uncomfortable during the process.
+Making the decision to change, no matter how long it takes, is the powerful foundation you need for long-term success.

 If you are struggling with more complicated issues like addiction or compulsive behavior, please contact a licensed counselor or therapist in your community.

 If you need help solving problems or breaking bad habits, I can help!
 I am a trained Marriage and Family Therapist and I offer individual coaching for my private clients.
 Most of my clients were looking for someone who had a “no BS” approach to helping folks create life changes.

 If that sounds like something you need, feel free to email me (the link is at the bottom of this page), and let’s talk about how I can help you create change!